 2. free accommodation for the Sitter

 There are so many positive reasons to housesit, and the most obvious is usually the free accommodation.
 This can significantly cut down on your travel costs and literally save thousands of dollars.
-It's a great tool to help you not blow your travel budget.
-Maybe you don't want to fork over tons of money for a hotel, or you just don't feel like staying in a crowded dorm room with a bunch of drunk partiers.
+It's a great tool to help not blow your travel budget.
+Maybe you don't want to fork over tons of money for a hotel, or you just don't feel like staying in a crowded dorm room with a bunch of loud drunk partiers.

 Housesits can be as little as a few days to as long as 6 months to a year or more.
 As long as you are a responsible mature person and are able to manage a home and take care of maintenance and emergencies that arise, you basically get a free home to live in.